argoproj/argo-rollouts/docs/best-practices.md

 For example let's say that you are testing for a week version 1.3 as stable and 1.4 as preview.
 Then somebody deploys 1.5

-* Some people believe that the new state should be 1.3 stable and 1.5 as preview
+1. Some people believe that the new state should be 1.3 stable and 1.5 as preview
-* Some people believe that the new state should be 1.4 stable and 1.5 as preview
+1. Some people believe that the new state should be 1.4 stable and 1.5 as preview

+Currently Argo Rollouts follows the first approach, under the assumption that something was really wrong and 1.5 is the hotfix.

 And then let's say that 1.5 has an issue.
 Some people believe that Argo rollouts should "rollback" to 1.3 while other people think it should rollback to 1.4

+Currently Argo Rollouts assumes that the version to rollback is always 1.3 regardless of how many "hotfixes" have been previewed in-between.

 All these problems are not present if you make the assumption that each release stays active only for a minimal time and you always create one new version when the previous one has finished.